Districts of South Africa: Types of district

 There are two types of municipality at the district level.
 Most of the country is covered by the 44 district municipalities, which are divided into local municipalities and share responsibilities with them.
 The eight largest urban agglomerations are governed by metropolitan municipalities, which act as both local and district municipalities.

 District municipality

 A district municipality or Category C municipality is a municipality which executes some of the functions of local government for a district.
 The district municipality will in turn comprise several local municipalities, with which it shares the functions of local government.
-Although the word county is not used in legislation, district municipalities are regularly referred to as such informally.
 District municipalities are seen as successors to former Regional Services Councils (RSC).

 The Constitution, section 155.1.a, defines "Category C" municipalities.
 The Municipal Structures Act states that areas not eligible to have a metropolitan municipality must have a district municipality.

 District municipalities have a municipality code that consists of the letters "DC" followed by a number from 1 to 48.
 The "DC" reflects the term for the elected political executive "District Councils".